BoKnows11/notes/Work/2025/2025 GOALS.md

 1. Example: Develop a flare reporting tool containing all flares that alerts regulatory and Ops foreman when a flare is unlit by 3/1.
 The value of this is our regulator requirement 123 will be met and emissions will be reduced.
 This will be measured by the average time unlit.
 1. Create radius of exposure (ROE) maps by 2/28.
 Will allow our HSE team to quickly reference the relevant ROEs when needed and be easier to access than arcGIS.
-3.       …
+2.

 # Standardization Objectives

 _If it is recurring, repeatable, and complex—standardize it.
 SMARTly define your standardization projects.
 Specify value._

-1. Automate offset frac map process by 4/1/25.
+1. Automate offset frac map process by 8/1/25.
 2. Automate DAYS DOWN report by moving units and cessations to a centralized snowflake table so that the report can be updated daily.
-2. Migrate common data sources that are currently housed in various spreadsheets to
+2. Migrate common data sources that are currently housed in various spreadsheets and pbi reports to Snowflake

-3.       …
+3.

 # Professional Development